-The 1990s saw a dramatic shift in the 30-year rate’s movement, as it plunged to an average of 6.91 percent in 1998, according to Bankrate data.
-This was spurred by the dot-com bubble, an era when investors rushed to buy stocks from technology companies that were overvalued.
+The 1990s saw a dramatic shift in the 30-year rate, which plunged to an average of 6.91 percent in 1998, according to Bankrate data.
+This drop was brought on by the dot-com bubble, an era when investors rushed to buy stocks from technology companies that were overvalued.
 When these stocks plummeted, investors turned their focus to fixed-income investments, such as bonds.
 As bond prices rose and yields fell, mortgage rates, which follow the 10-year Treasury yield, also declined.

-The 2010s witnessed the 30-year mortgage rate continue to trend downward, beginning in the 4 percent range, dipping under the 4 percent mark and then ending the decade back in that range, Bankrate data shows.
-These rates were brought on in part by the Federal Reserve’s pull-back on bond-buying.
+In the 2010s, the 30-year mortgage rate continued to trend downward, beginning in the 4 percent range, dipping under the 4 percent mark and then ending the decade back in that range, according to Bankrate data.
+These low rates were brought on in part by the Federal Reserve’s pull-back on bond-buying.

 2020 saw new lows for mortgage rates, with the 30-year fixed rate diving to just under 3 percent, according to Bankrate data, and averaging 3.38 percent for the year.
 Amid the pandemic, fearful investors were attracted to safer products such as Treasury and mortgage bonds, pushing yields — and rates — lower.